danielstocks/webcloud/pages/blog/2020-02-02-personal-website-2020-tech-stack.md

 ## Long term maintenance

-Sometimes the last thing you want to do is maintain your personal site.
+The last thing I want to do is to have to spend a lot of time maintaining my personal website.
+For this rewrite I got a great deal of inspiration from Jeff Huangs excellent article: [This Page is Designed to Last](https://jeffhuang.com/designed_to_last/)

-Thankfully static sites are very low maintenance.
-The only pain point throughout the year was fixing occasionally breaking 3:rd party JavaScript plugins: Namely Disqus and JSFiddle embeds.
+Looking back at the old site: The main pain point throughout the years was fixing occasionally breaking 3:rd party JavaScript plugins: Namely Disqus and JSFiddle embeds.
 So, I got rid of those.

 ## In summary